Structured Cabling Survey FAQ’s

 • Campus: The campus level is the highest level of the hierarchy and consists of the cabling and hardware components that serve a group of buildings.

-A well-designed structured cabling system provides the flexibility to accommodate changes in technology and business requirements over time.
-It also provides for the efficient use of space and supports the physical security of the cabling system.
+A well-designed, structured cabling system provides the flexibility to accommodate changes in technology and business requirements over time.
+It also enables efficient use of space and supports the physical security of the cabling system.

 Send us mail